Towards Understanding What State Space Models Learn About Code: Related Works

-Various methodologies have been proposed to analyze the internal representations of NLP and code models.
-The most prevalent approach employs “probes”, typically trained classifiers or learned transformations, to evaluate hidden states \cite{probe_ahmed, probe_karmakar, astprobe, probe_yang}.
+\textbf{Hidden Representation Analysis.} Various methodologies have been proposed to analyze the internal representations of LLMs.
+The most prevalent approach employs “probes” -- trained classifiers or learned transformations -- to evaluate hidden states \cite{probe_ahmed, probe_karmakar, astprobe, probe_yang}.
 However, classifier-based probes suffer from several significant limitations \cite{tale, control_task, survey_probe}.
 To address these shortcomings, \citet{anand-etal-2024-critical} proposed applying DirectProbe \cite{directprobe}, a classifier-free methodology, to analyze the hidden representations of pretrained code models directly.